andimarafioti/audioContextEncoder/README.md

 # Audio inpainting with a context encoder

 This project accompanies the research work on audio inpainting of small gaps done at the Acoustics Research Institute in Vienna collaborating with the Swiss Data Science Center.
+There is a [preprint of the paper](https://arxiv.org/abs/1810.12138) available now: https://arxiv.org/abs/1810.12138.

 # Installation